 - (A) General purpose zoning districts.
-For the purposes of this chapter, land uses, as defined in article 3 of this chapter, are classified as principal, accessory, or temporary.
-Exhibit 7-1 lists principal land uses (Series 1 to 17), accessory uses (Series 18), and temporary uses (Series 19).
-Each of the land uses are designated as one of the following: - (1) "P" indicates that the use is permitted in the zoning district by right provided that all other provisions of this chapter are met - (2) "C" indicates that the use is allowed in the zoning district as a conditional use provided that all other provisions of this chapter are met - (3) "WT" indicates that the use is subject to the special review standards and procedures for wireless telecommunication facilities

-- (4) "TC" indicates that the use is subject to the special review standards and procedures for change in topography. - (5) "-" indicates that the use is not permitted in the zoning district
+For the purposes of this chapter, land uses, as defined in Appendix B are classified as principal, accessory, or temporary.
+Appendix A lists principal land uses (Series 1 to 17), accessory uses (Series 18), and temporary uses (Series 19).
+Each of the land uses are designated as one of the following: - (1) "P" indicates that the use is permitted in the zoning district by right provided that all other provisions of this chapter are met - (2) "C" indicates that the use is allowed in the zoning district as a conditional use provided that all other provisions of this chapter are met - (3) "WT" indicates that the use is subject to the special review standards and procedures for wireless telecommunication facilities - (4) "TC" indicates that the use is subject to the special review standards and procedures for change in topography. - (5) "-" indicates that the use is not permitted in the zoning district handles radioactive materials, hazardous substances, hazardous waste, or regulated substances is considered a conditional use.

-Any commercial or industrial land use that is shown as permitted either by right or as a conditional use that emits air contaminants or potentially offensive odors outside of the building; incinerates any substance; or handles radioactive materials, hazardous substances, hazardous waste, or regulated substances is considered a conditional use.
+Any commercial or industrial land use that is shown as permitted either by right or as a conditional use that emits air contaminants or potentially offensive odors outside of the building; incinerates any substance; or